rabbitmq/rabbitmq-amqp-python-client/README.md

 ### Build

-- Start a RabbitMQ 4.x broker
+- `make rabbitmq-server`: run the RabbitMQ server in a docker container
-- poetry build: build the source project
+- `poetry build`: build the source project
-- poetry install: resolves and install dependencies
+- `poetry install`: resolves and install dependencies
-- poetry run pytest: run the tests
+- `make test`: run the tests

+Note for MAC users:
+- TLS does not work, see: https://github.com/rabbitmq/rabbitmq-amqp-python-client/issues/64